alina-yur/native-spring-ai/README.md

 # Native Spring AI

 This is a travel recommendation service built with Spring AI, OpeAI, and GraalVM.
 The base is a regular Spring app, and the integration with OpenAI is implemented in `RecommendationService`.
-Note that the app is using an `OPENAI_API_KEY`.
+Note that the app is using `OPENAI_API_KEY`.

 ## Build a native app with GraalVM: